Processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Inert Higgs Doublet Models and Two Higgs Doublet Models: Higgs Extensions of the Standard Model

-where the Yukawa coupling is given $g_{hff} =m_f/v$ for fermion $f$.
-All the couplings involving to the computed processes $\gamma \gamma\rightarrow \phi_i\phi_j$ in the IHDM are listed in Table~\ref{IHDM-coupling} (for all physical couplings) and Table~\ref{IHDM-couplingGpm} (for unphysical particles).
-We emphasize that the processes $\gamma \gamma\rightarrow hH$ are forbidden in the IHDM due to the $Z_2$-symmetry.
-Therefore, we have only $\phi_i\phi_j \equiv hh,~HH$ in this case.
-The detailed expressions for all the concerned-couplings are derived in the appendix $A$.
+where the Yukawa coupling is given by $g_{hff} = m_f/v$ for fermion $f$.
+All the couplings involving the computed processes $\gamma \gamma \rightarrow \phi_i \phi_j$ in the IHDM are listed in Table~\ref{IHDM-coupling} (for all physical couplings) and Table~\ref{IHDM-couplingGpm} (for unphysical particles).
+We emphasize that the processes $\gamma \gamma \rightarrow hH$ are forbidden in the IHDM due to the $Z_2$-symmetry.
+Therefore, we have only $\phi_i \phi_j \equiv hh,~HH$ in this case.
+The detailed expressions for all the concerned couplings are derived in appendix A.

 The parameter space of the IHDM for our analysis is included as follows: